wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-sql-server-business-intelligence.md

 	For more information, see the following: [Uninstall Reporting Services](https://msdn.microsoft.com/zh-cn/library/hh479745.aspx) and [Uninstall an Instance of Analysis Services](https://msdn.microsoft.com/zh-cn/library/ms143687.aspx).

 - Check **Windows Update** for new 'Important updates'.
-The Windows Azure Virtual Machine images are frequently refreshed; however important updates could become available from **Windows Update** after the VM image was last refreshed.
+The Azure Virtual Machine images are frequently refreshed; however important updates could become available from **Windows Update** after the VM image was last refreshed.

 ## Example Deployment Topologies

-The following are example deployments that use Windows Azure Virtual Machines.
-The topologies in these diagrams are only some of the possible topologies you can use with SQL Server BI features and Windows Azure Virtual Machines.
+The following are example deployments that use Azure Virtual Machines.
+The topologies in these diagrams are only some of the possible topologies you can use with SQL Server BI features and Azure Virtual Machines.

 ### Single Virtual Machine